stable-net/go-stablenet/README.md

 $ gstable init path/to/genesis.json
 ```

-#### Setting local private chain with wbft engine
+#### Setting local private chain with anzeon engine

-Here's a simple example running single node for private chain with wbft engine.
+Here's a simple example running single node for private chain with anzeon engine.
 Note that this setting is not recommended for production.

 1. Make `working directory`